-The pandemic has been challenging for pretty much everyone, and this amid the usual troubles of life, such as mass shootings and deaths in the family.
-When I decided to share some of this new work, I thought one aspect of what I was doing might involve an emphasis on the positive -- something like what I saw others doing who spoke of good things that have managed to find their way through even during a difficult time.
+I got my digital piano at the beginning of the pandemic , which has been challenging for pretty much everyone, and this amid the usual troubles of life, such as mass shootings and deaths in the family.
+When I decided to share some of my new music, I thought one aspect of what I was doing might involve an emphasis on the positive -- something like what I saw others doing who spoke of good things that had managed to find their way through even during a difficult time.
 But music is of course a friend to all the emotions.
 And another aspect involves a nod to melancholy and sadness.
 I have had more than one reason to apply the label 'Pandemic Piano.'

 ----------------------------